zsmoore/PersonalWebsiteTouchUp/README.md

-# Personal Website TouchUp
+#Personal Website TouchUP

-Changing personal website to use materialize.
-Lets see how it goes.
+Changin personal website to use materialize.
+Let's see how it goes.

 Find Materialize @ materializecss.com

+Using starter template currently.

+My website @ www.zachary-moore.com